Kosovo Security Force: Towards the Kosovo Armed Forces

 On 5 March 2014, Prime Minister Hashim Thaçi declared that the Government of Kosovo had decided to establish a Defence Ministry and by 2019, officially transform the KSF into the Kosovo Armed Forces (Forcat e Armatosura të Kosovës, FAK), which was supposed to meet all NATO standards, aiming to join the alliance in the future.
 The new army was planned to have 5,000 active members and 3,000 reservists and be composed of the land forces, a national guard, as well as logistics and training commands.

 Kosovo's Minister of KSF Agim Çeku stated that the Kosovo Armed Forces' mission was "to protect the sovereignty and territorial integrity of Kosovo, its people and their property and protect the interests of the Republic of Kosovo".
-Kosovo's ambassador to Turkey, Avni Spahiu, stated that the "decision to establish an army had been taken in consultation with NATO and [Kosovo's] partners... [and] the army would have a defensive character, since Kosovo had no territorial aspirations [towards its neighbors]".
+Kosovo's ambassador to Turkey, Avni Spahiu, stated that the "decision to establish an army had been taken in consultation with NATO and [Kosovo's] partners... [and] the army would have a defensive character, since Kosovo had no territorial aspirations [towards its neighbours]".

 On 28 May 2014, President Atifete Jahjaga told the United Nations Security Council that the creation of the Kosovo Armed Forces would be a long process, requiring the support and participation of all ethnic communities in Kosovo; she added that its purpose would be to contribute to overall security in the Balkans and called on all ethnic communities to take part in the process.
 In November 2014, Agim Çeku stated that the Kosovo Army was running behind schedule "because of the delay in the constitution of the Kosovo parliament" but the decision to transform the Kosovo Security Force into an Army would be confirmed "at one of the first sessions upon its constitution"; he also noted that this transformation enjoyed nationwide support and he didn't expect any complaints from the political opposition.